-The type of data to be retrieved from the input is automatically determined by std::cin, which writes it to the specified variable.
-We can use the (!)
-NOT operator to check the overloaded cin.
-If the variable type and input data type differ, std::cin is in an unstable state.
-This feature allows us to determine whether the given data is a number or not.
+The data type to be fetched from the input is automatically detected by std::cin, which then stores it in the designated variable.
+By employing the (!) logical NOT operator, we can examine the cin overload.
+In case there is a mismatch between the variable type and the input data type, std::cin enters an inconsistent state.
+This functionality enables us to ascertain whether the provided data is numeric or not.

-Input validation and error handling can be used together in C++ to generate an error when the input is not a number.
-To determine whether the input was successful, one popular option is to utilize the fail function in combination with the std::cin input stream.
+Input validation and error handling can be effectively combined in C++ to trigger an error message in case the input is not a numeric value.
+A common approach to verify the success of the input is by leveraging the fail method along with the std::cin input stream.

 Approach: